dancer1325/metro/docs/CLI.md

 | `resolver-option` |  | [Custom resolver options](./Resolution.md#customresolveroptions-string-mixed) of the form `key=value` | Array |
 | `transform-option` |  | Custom transform options of the form `key=value` | Array |

 ## `serve`

-Starts Metro on the given port, building bundles on the fly.
+* starts Metro | given port
+* build bundles | fly

 ## `get-dependencies <entryFile>`

-List all dependencies that will be bundled for a given entry point.
+* list ALL dependencies / will be bundled -- for a -- given entry point

 ### Options